MeetMangrove/playbook/02-rules/02-decision_rules.html.md

 #### 3. Speaker \(50pts + apply\)

-* Pitch Mangrove \(corporate presentations, events and more\)
+* Pitch on behalf of Mangrove \(corporate presentations, events and more\)

 #### 4. Architect \(100pts + apply\)

-* Right to edit "What is Mangrove”, "Being a member”, "The rules” in the playbook
+* Right to edit "What is Mangrove”, "Being a member”, "The rules” in the playbook.